unrealwork/atsd-use-cases/ChartLabIntro/README.md

 ![Figure 15](Images/Figure15.png)

 In order to fit more Widgets in a single view, you may change the **height-units** and **width-units** settings in the Editor window.
-For example, if we change both of these values from 2 to 4, the following visualization will be rendered.
+For example, if we change both of these values from 2 to 4, this visualization will be rendered:

 ![Figure 16](Images/Figure16.png)